lord22shark/dekstop/README.md

 ```bash
 node index.js
 ```

+and then lauch your browser and go to `http://localhost:4000`.

 The data folder, by default, is `../data`... in another words, a sibling directory of this repository.
 I put it outside of the project to avoid git submodules and to allow more control of your source files.